Drug Store Beetle Identification & Prevention

-Drug store beetles feed on and contaminate food sources and damage personal property, making them a damaging and unwelcome pest.
+Drug store beetles feed on and contaminates food sources and damage personal property, making them a damaging and unwelcome pest.

 Like other species of stored pantry pests, it is not the adults that cause the damage, but their developing larva.
 Larva contaminates or causes damage to whatever food source they were placed in.
 After hatching the larvae feed until it becomes time for them to pupate and emerge as an adult.